Crazyson2907/Crypton/README.md

 # Crypton
-An app using CoinGeko api
+An app using Jetpack Compose